p16r/VaxWatch/PRIVACY.md

 #   VaxWatch Privacy Policy

-This privacy policy covers your usage of the iOS app VaxWatch built and published using this project only.
+This privacy policy covers your usage of the iOS app VaxWatch built and published using [this project][this-project] only.
 This policy does not cover any forked versions of this project.

 ##  Information Collection